conan-io/docs/integrations/visual_studio.rst

 Conan packages.
 It will also add a prebuild event to the project to install those libraries on the next compilation of the project.

-At any point, you can also use the refresh button (🔄) to update the list of available packages in `Conan Center <https://conan.io/center>`_.
+At any point, you can also use the *refresh* button (circular arrow icon) to update the list of available packages in `Conan Center <https://conan.io/center>`_.

 Now, if you initiate the build process for your project, the pre-build event will trigger